Scripting Guide

 allowed_parent_types: [...]

 Restricts which note types this type may be placed under.
-Krillnotes will enforce this constraint when moving notes.
 An empty array means no restriction.

 allowed_parent_types: ["ContactsFolder"],